chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 # … with 1,312 more rows
 ```

-## Using dplyr::full_join to join two datasets at a time
+## Using dplyr::full_join to manually join two datasets at a time

 Let's start with a manual, naive approach by joining our datasets together one-by-one

-This approach chains the output of each join statement as input for the next, incrementally building our dataset
+This approach uses the output of each join statement as input for the next - incrementally building our dataset

 ```R
 by = c("country", "year")